-Mechanism of internal/ external assessment is transparent and the grievance redressal system is time-bound and efficient
+Mechanism of internal/ external assessment is transparent and the grievance redressal system is b.
+The Evaluation Reports are displayed on the notice Board as well as college website.

-- a.
-Internal and External Assessment of students is an internal part of Academic institutions.
-For this, college has set up an Examination Committee under the chairman and principal of the college.
-In the beginning of every academic year the college Present academic calendar which includes assessment of internal exam and the college and University exams.
-As per University Rules and Regulation different methods of continuous internal evaluation.
-Multiple choice questions, peer evaluation, project work.
-Are practiced.
-Students are evaluated by timetable before the start of internal assessment, unit Test, tutorials and projects are conducted. - b.
-The Evaluation Reports are displayed on the notice Board as well as college web side.
 The answer books are shown on the demand of the students and guided them for their performance in the fourth coming exam of the university.
-All activities are carried out in well-planned and systematic. - c.
+All activities are carried out in well-planned and systematic.

+c.
 The Institution has a well-defined system in place to deal with exam related grievances.
 The institution has adopted an online system where each student can view their total marks at the end of each semester.
 Moderation is done as per guidelines of university of Mumbai.
 The institutional reforms in continuous evaluation system are related to create interest for study and to make students familiar with university exam pattern so there is little scope for grievances regarding evaluation.
-The students have freedom to use the suggestion box to put in the note of suggestion which can be considered for internal/external exam reforms. - d.
-All the mechanisms to deal with exam related grievance are transparent and efficient.
-Mentor-mentee scheme also helps students to face exam.
-Exam committee with their grievances, if any.
-It can also reduce exam stress and anxiety of the exam appearing students. - e.
+The students have freedom to use the suggestion box to put in the note of suggestion which can be considered for internal/external exam reforms.

+d.
+All the mechanisms to deal with exam related grievances are transparent and efficient.
+Mentor-mentee scheme also helps students to face exam, exam committee with their grievances, if any.
+It can also reduce exam stress and anxiety of the exam appearing students.

+e.
 Exam Department also organized every year workshop/seminar on exam pattern, exam system grading system.